Democrats grapple with how to take on Nikki Haley

 “We’re ready.
 Ready to move past the stale ideas and faded names of the past,” she said, kicking off her bid.

-Haley got an unexpected bump of momentum the day after her campaign launch when CNN anchor Don Lemon made a remark about her being past her “prime” in a segment about her candidacy, going on to say that women who are not in their 20s, 30s or 40s are not considered “prime” ages.
+Haley got an unexpected bump of momentum the day after her campaign launch when CNN anchor Don Lemon made a remark about her being past her “prime” in a segment about her candidacy, going on to say that women who are not in their 20s, 30s or 40s are not considered in their “prime.”

 Republican women seized on Lemon’s remarks.